-During the peak ozone season (June to August), 24-hour canister air samples are collected on a 1-in-6 day sampling schedule with a ATEC Model 8000sampler.
+During the peak ozone season (June to August), 24-hour canister air samples are collected on a 1-in-6 day sampling schedule with a ATEC Model 2200-22 sampler.
 The canisters are returned to the laboratory for analysis on an EnTech/Agilent GC/FID system for speciated VOCs.
-During core ozone season, hourly measurements for a set of 56 target hydrocarbons are made on-site using a Perkin Elmer VOC Air Analyzer with dual flame ionization detector (Perkin-Elmer 350ATD ozone precursor sampler and Clarus 500 PAMS Gas Chromatograph sampling system).
-The measurement method for carbonyls is based on EPA's Compendium Method TO-11A, which incorporates the use of sorbent cartridges coated with 2,4-dinitrophenylhydrazine and ATEC model 2200-1 for sample collection.
+During core ozone season, hourly measurements for a set of 56 target hydrocarbons are made on-site using a Markes/Agilent VOC Air Analyzer with dual flame ionization detector (Markes Unity-xr with CIA Advantage ozone precursor sampler and Agilent 7890B PAMS Gas Chromatograph sampling system).
+The measurement method for carbonyls is based on EPA's Compendium

+Method TO-11A, which incorporates the use of sorbent cartridges coated with 2,4dinitrophenylhydrazine and ATEC model 8000-3 for sample collection.
 The analyses are performed with high performance liquid chromatography.

 DOEE also operates continuous O_3 and NO_x analyzers complemented with surface meteorological measurements at the McMillan PAMS site.
-In 2011, DOEE deployed Viasala WXT 520 meteorological monitoring sensors on a new 10-meter tower at the McMillan PAMS/NCore site.
+In 2011, DOEE deployed Vaisala WXT 520 meteorological monitoring sensors on a new 10-meter tower at the McMillan PAMS/NCore site.
+DOEE has replaced the meteorological sensor with the Vaisala HMP155 temperature and humidity probe, the Vaisala WMT702 wind speed and direction sonic anemometer, the Vaisala PTB110 pressure sensor, the Met One 385 tipping bucket rain gauge, the Kipp and Zonen CMP6 solar radiation pyranometer, the Kipp and Zonen SUV5 ultraviolet radiation radiometer, and the Vaisala CL51 mixing layer height ceilometer.